{{org_field_logo}}

 8. Policy Review

-This policy will be reviewed annually or sooner if required due to:
+This policy will be reviewed at least annually, or sooner if required due to:

 Responsible Person: {{org_field_registered_manager_first_name}} {{org_field_registered_manager_last_name}}